 Annotations for Application Gateway Ingress Controller

-The Kubernetes Ingress resource can be annotated with arbitrary key/value pairs.
-AGIC relies on annotations to program Application Gateway features, which aren't configurable using the Ingress YAML.
+You can annotate the Kubernetes ingress resource with arbitrary key/value pairs.
+Application Gateway Ingress Controller (AGIC) relies on annotations to program Azure Application Gateway features that aren't configurable via the ingress YAML.
 Ingress annotations are applied to all HTTP settings, backend pools, and listeners derived from an ingress resource.

 List of supported annotations